cyber-soul-security/What-is-SoulEyez/README.md

 <!-- ================= TAGLINE ================= -->
 <!-- ================= TAGLINE ================= -->
 <div align="center">
-👁️SoulEyez — The Pentester's Command-Line Sixth Sense
+👁️SoulEyez — The Pentester's Command-Line Sixth Sense <br>
   <i>See through the eyes of a Soul Hacker</i>
 </div>